- Travel and Places»

 TRAVEL NORTH - 47: THE MINE LINE, Rosedale's Iron Ore Outlet, 1.
-Up High From Battersby
+South-east From Battersby Junction

 High on the North Yorkshire Moors...